FRAGG33R/Voting3.0/Readme.md

 # **Decentralized Voting Application**

-This project is a decentralized application (DApp) for voting on the Ethereum blockchain.
-It is built using Solidity for the smart contracts and Truffle for the development environment.
+This project is a decentralized application (DApp) that utilizes the Ethereum blockchain to implement a voting system.
+It is implemented using the Solidity programming language to create the necessary smart contracts, and Truffle is used as the development environment.

 ## **Features**